arbrown/wasd/content/posts/hugo-blog-google-cloud-storage.md

 Some notes:
 * Provisioning the cert for your load balancer takes time.
 Do it first!
+  * Took me about 40 minutes, but could be longer
 * APIs used in this solution (maybe enable them upfront?)
   * compute
   * storage